oxigraph/oxrdflib/README.md

 Oxrdflib provides an [rdflib](https://rdflib.readthedocs.io/) store based on [pyoxigraph](https://oxigraph.org/pyoxigraph/).
 This store is named `"Oxigraph"`.

+It also exposes pyoxigraph parsers and serializers as rdflib parser and serializer plugins.

-This store can be used as drop-in replacement of the rdflib default one.
+Oxigraph store can be used as drop-in replacement of the rdflib default one.
 It support context but not formulas.
 Transaction support is not implemented yet.

 SPARQL query evaluation is done by pyoxigraph instead of rdflib if the Oxigraph store is used.